italktocomputers/MezeyLinux/README.md

 Proceeding, we can now build GCC:

+> **Note**
+>
-**\>>> Build is the architecture we are compiling the compiler on, host is the architecture the compiler will run on and target is the architecture the compiler will produce code for.**
+> Build is the architecture we are compiling the compiler on, host is the architecture the compiler will run on and target is the architecture the compiler will produce code for.

+> **Note**
+>
-**\>>> The configure option -with-newlib prevents the compiling of any code that requires the C Standard Library by telling the compiler that we will be using newlib instead, which is a lightweight C Standard Library for embedded systems.
-We won't be actually using newlib, but this is a way to compile GCC without the C Standard Library.**
+> The configure option -with-newlib prevents the compiling of any code that requires the C Standard Library by telling the compiler that we will be using newlib instead, which is a lightweight C Standard Library for embedded systems.
+We won't be actually using newlib, but this is a way to compile GCC without the C Standard Library.

 ```
 ../gcc-10.2.0/configure \